afsin1/llm/README.md

-#Main repository that has the practice code about LLM.
+# Main repository that has the practice code about LLMs.